-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
-Our accounting policies outlined in note 3 have been applied in preparing our consolidated financial statements as at and for the years ended July 31, 2015 and 2014.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of interim financial statements, including International Accounting Standard 34 Interim Financial Reporting ("IAS34") as issued by the International Accounting Standards Board ("IASB").
+Our accounting policies outlined in note 3 have been applied in preparing our consolidated financial statements as at and for the quarters ended January 31, 2016 and 2015.

-These consolidated financial statements were reviewed by the Audit Committee and approved and authorized to be issued by the Board of Directors on November 30, 2015.
+These consolidated financial statements were reviewed by the Audit Committee and approved and authorized to be issued by the Board of Directors on March 31, 2016.